cce2955/TvCDolphinRiivolution/readme.md

 If done correctly you have custom music running.
 ## FAQ

+### 1. Why is my sound clipping, "Static"-like or sounding "slow"?
+The issue of sound clipping or sounding slow is often due to the `bgm.srt` file being out of sync with the playlist.
+When updating via `start.bat`, it keeps a record of each `.ssd` and syncs across them.
+If you update the songs and don't replace it with the new `.srt` or have an `.srt` from a different playlist, it can cause these errors.

+Alternatively Ensure that you transfer the `bgm.srt` file from the `Tutorial 2nd\BCSM-GUIv1.5\library` folder to the `Documents\Dolphin Emulator\Load\TVCUAS` folder.
+This file is necessary for proper playback of your custom music.

-### 1. Why are my .brstm files making a horrible scratching sound?
+### 2. Why are my .brstm files making a horrible scratching sound?
 If your .brstm files are all under 50KB, they can't hold any data, resulting in a horrible scratching sound.
 This can happen if your music source didn't label the "length" variable in the file properties.
 Make sure to assign a length to your files, and the .brstm files should load normally.

-### 2. Why is the sound staticy?

-Ensure that you transfer the `bgm.srt` file from the `Tutorial 2nd\BCSM-GUIv1.5\library` folder to the `Documents\Dolphin Emulator\Load\TVCUAS` folder.
-This file is necessary for proper playback of your custom music.

 ### 3. How do I loop a track?
 To loop a track, the program checks for samples to determine the loop start and end points.
 Here's how to find and set these points using Audacity:

 1. **Open your audio file in Audacity.**